TheDolentCity/paladins-of-awoudan/src/content/docs/rules/combat.md

 ### Dual Wielding

 When you hold two of the same weapon type, one in each hand, you are dual wielding.
 While you dual wield, you do not add your ability scores to attack rolls, but you can roll two attack rolls against different targets as one standard attack action or you can combine both attack rolls against the same target.

+If two weapons are very similar, such as the parrying and throwing daggers, then they can be effectively dual wielded even though they are not technically the same weapon.d

 Ex: If you dual wield shortswords, you can either roll d6 against two adjacent targets or roll 2d6 against one adjacent target.
 If you roll against two targets and hit both, then you can trigger two on-hit effects.